 In this first post, we’ll talk about securing client-server communication in your DataMiner system.

-Communication between DataMiner and any client application is not encrypted by default.
-It is recommended to enable the ‘RequireEncryptedConnections‘ setting.
+Communication between DataMiner and any client application is encrypted by default since DataMiner 10.1.7.0.
+On lower versions, it is recommended to enable the ‘RequireEncryptedConnections‘ setting.
 This can be done by adding the following tag to the MaintenanceSettings.xml:

 Communication is encrypted by the Rijndael algorithm using a 256-bit key, which is negotiated over a 1024-bit RSA encrypted communication channel.